restimel/selectic/doc/params.md

-# Advanced configuration with `params`
+# More configuration with `params`

 [Back to documentation index](main.md)

-In property `params` you can configure selectic to behave the way you want.
+In property `params` you can configure selectic to behave like you want.
-All configurations set in this property should not change during the component life.
+All configuration set in this property should not change during the component life.

 This property is an object with several attributes which are listed below.